 Regardless of how careful you are, if you like customizing your Android device something could go wrong.
 ADB, or Android Debug Bridge, is a very powerful tool which allows you to launch commands on your smartphone passing through your PC.
 There are many benefits of using it, especially when you don’t have root access.
 However, in situations where your phone is unusable, it may become critical to recover your data.
-Keep reading and learn why and how you should authorize ADB commands on Android devices.
+Keep reading and learn why and how you should authorize ADB commands on Android devices using a Windows PC.

 What does it mean to authorize ADB?

 When you launch an ADB command from a PC, your phone accepts it as an administrator instruction.
 This means that ADB can effectively replace the root profile in many situations.
 With great power comes great risk, so it wouldn’t be wise to accept any command.
 This is exactly why Google implemented debugging authorizations into Android.